AidanWelch/OpenTrafficCamMap/README.md

 ### Will any of the fields change?
 "https://raw.githubusercontent.com/AidanWelch/OpenTrafficCamMap/master/cameras/[country].json" will not lose any fields, however it may gain some.

+### What about when multiple sources for a camera are avaiable?

+Sources that are simple to pull data from, are of the highest quality, and video should be preferred.
+If those conflict video should be the highest priority, but beyond that it is up to the disgression of contributors and maintainers.

 ## Contribution Tips

 [This FHWA site has helpful streaming information.](https://ops.fhwa.dot.gov/publications/fhwahop19037/appb.htm)